kuba6000/GTNH-Jenkins-Downloader/README.md

  It was created for people who do not want to wait for a new development version and want the most unstable and up-to-date pack.

-## It is still recommend to manually update to new dev version when it is available, this application only updates mods, if theres a new one, it wont be downloaded.
-Also the confings are not updated
+## Players should download new Dev version whenever it is released, this program downloads only mod files and won't update files such as scripts etc.

 Images:
 ![image](https://user-images.githubusercontent.com/53441451/137636072-f1f5ee4c-12c4-4d90-a95f-5d64205eaa88.png)